Retailer Policy Manual

 Lottery Retailers must refrain from selling or providing any lottery products or Services other than those authorized by BCLC or GPEB.

-Section 4.4.1 Transferring Scratch & Win Tickets between Retails Locations
+Section 4.6.1 Transferring Scratch & Win Tickets between Sites

-Lottery Retailers must request BCLC approval and BCLC must facilitate transfers of Scratch & Win tickets between retail locations.
-Transfers of Scratch & Win tickets may be requested when a change of owner occurs or when normal means of Scratch & Win delivery or inventory management cannot meet the business exigency.
-The sale of Scratch & Win tickets acquired pursuant to another Lottery Retailer agreement is prohibited without prior BCLC approval.
+Lottery Retailers are responsible for initiating requests, and BCLC must authorize all transfers of Scratch & Win tickets between Sites.
+These transfers may be requested when a change of owner occurs or when normal means of ticket delivery or inventory management cannot meet the business exigency.

-The Lottery Retailer will not sell, validate or check tickets unless in the physical presence of the customer.
+Lottery Site Employees must not sell, validate or check tickets unless in the physical presence of the customer.

-If a Lottery Retailer exceeds the financial threshold limit on a particular product, they may be prevented from selling that product for a period of time as determined by the BCLC.
+If a Lottery Retailer exceeds the financial threshold limit on a BCLC authorized product, they may be prevented from selling that product for a period of time as determined by the BCLC.

-Lottery Retailers must report any lost or unattended lottery tickets or Self Service Terminal (SST) vouchers to BCLC Hotline immediately by calling 1-800-667-1649 or by using the online form.
+Lottery Site Employees must report any lost or unattended lottery tickets or Self Service Terminal (SST) vouchers to Lottery Retail Support immediately by calling 1-800-667-1649 or by using the online form [https://portal.bclcretailerhub.com/retailerinquiry]..

 Lottery Retailers must not sell damaged or defective lottery tickets to any customers.
 Damaged or defective tickets are lottery tickets that have spilling, tearing, bending, crushed corners, latex damage and/or printing issues and are considered non-saleable.
-To report and return damaged or defective lottery tickets, please follow the procedures within Section 5.
+To report and return damaged or defective lottery tickets, Lottery Site Employees must follow the procedures outlined in Section 5.

 Section 5